Posted On: August 7, 2025

 The OSHA 500 class itself is the Trainer Course in Occupational Safety and Health Standards for the Construction Industry.
 Successful completion qualifies you as an OSHA-authorized trainer for construction industry courses.

 OSHA 500 training isn't open to just anyone.
-You have to be an experienced safety professional with experience in the construction industry before you're eligible for OSHA 500 certification.
+You have to be an experienced safety professional who has previously worked in the construction industry before you're eligible for OSHA 500 training.
 There are certain prerequisites for both experience and prior training before you can enroll.

 The topics list for an OSHA 500 class includes topics like: